Cottesloe Civic Centre: 1911–1949 De Bernales Residence

 The building was completed by 1938.
-His daughter Mrs Daphne Faye and her husband returned to live in the house.
+His daughter Daphne Faye and her husband returned to live in the house.
 De Bernales by this time had returned to London and was involved in disputes with shareholders and in 1939 the London Stock Exchange suspended his companies.
 De Bernales returned to Western Australia only once post-war and it appears he had no opportunity to live in his Spanish mansion.
 In 1949 the decision was taken to sell Overton Lodge.